-Note: Guidance on addressing code requirements is available in the State Development Assessment Provisions Guideline: State code 9: Wetland protection areas, Department of Environment and Heritage Protection, 2016.
+Note: A document to provide guidance on how to comply with the performance outcomes of this code is currently being drafted by the Department of Environment and Heritage Protection and will be available soon.
 Guidance for determining if development will have a significant residual impact on a matter of state environmental significance is provided in the Significant Residual Impact Guideline, Department of State Development, Infrastructure and Planning, 2014.